JuanCantu1/8-bit-CPU-Design/32-Bit-RISC-V/docs/design-notes.md

-  adding real CSR/trap RTL, building an ELF/hex program-loading path (every testbench so far pokes instructions directly via a hierarchical reference — there's no loader), and a signature/tohost pass-fail mechanism.
-Flagged to the user as a genuine multi-part undertaking rather than started unprompted; the user chose the scoped-down alternative below instead of the full toolchain path.
+  adding real CSR/trap RTL, building an ELF/hex program-loading path (every testbench so far pokes instructions directly via a hierarchical reference — there's no loader), and a signature/tohost pass-fail mechanism — a genuine multi-part undertaking.
+Scoped down to the hand-ported alternative below instead, leaving the full toolchain path as a separate, deliberately deferred phase.
 - What was built instead: tb_compliance.sv hand-ports the classic RV32I edge cases riscv-tests' rv32ui suite is built around, encoded with the same enc_* helpers used everywhere else in this project — no new